kfmccain-maker/sample-playwright/README.md

-# 🎭 Playwright Framework
+# 🎭 Playwright Framework (JavaScript Version)

 This project is a simple Playwright framework that navigates to the Google homepage.
-It includes a test suite that demonstrates how to use Playwright for browser automation.
+It includes a test suite that demonstrates how to use Playwright for browser automation using **JavaScript**.

 ## ⚙️ Setup Instructions